UND-ARC/RocketModels-2023/README.md

 1) Pull the current files from the server
 2) Lock the file using `git lfs lock FILENAME`
 3) Edit the file
+4) Add changes to the commits `git add FILENAME` or `git add --all`
-4) Commit the edits with a description using GitHub Desktop
+5) Commit the edits with a description using GitHub Desktop with `git commit -m 'MESSAGE GOES HERE'`
-5) Pull and Push the new commits to the server (Contact Neko'z or Galbatorix if you get an error!)
+6) `git pull` and `git push` the new commits to the server (Contact Neko'z or Galbatorix if you get an error!)
-6) Unlock the file using `git lfs unlock FILENAME`
+7) Unlock the file using `git lfs unlock FILENAME`

 ## Version History
 ### Alpha 1.0